Skip to main content

 Water, International, Environmental information

-The Committee of Environmental Protection, CEP (tajnature.tj) under the Government of the Republic of Tajikistan is the central executive authority of the Republic of Tajikistan on environmental protection and the core ICI partner in this project.
+The Committee of Environmental Protection, CEP (tajnature.tj) under the Government of the Republic of Tajikistan is the central executive authority of the Republic of Tajikistan on environmental protection and thus was the core ICI partner in this project.
 The two key beneficiary laboratories, the Analytical Laboratory which is the Centre for Analytical Control of the CEP, and the Surface Water Laboratory of the State Agency for Hydrometeorology are part of the governance structure of the CEP.

 Presentations